 7998.
 Master of Divinity Seminar and Project.
 [3] The master of divinity project is an extended essay of approximately 25 pages which is to be completed in the fall semester in the context of the required Seminar.
 Students registering for this course must demonstrate successful completion of the sequence 6801 and 6802 Constructive Christian Theology, Parts I and II, and the two semester sequence of 7900 Supervised Ministry and Seminar.
 Students benefit from having taken 6730 History of Religion in America and an approved ethics course.
-After being evaluated by the seminar faculty and an additional faculty member during the spring semester.
-December graduates follow an accelerated pattern in the fall seminar.
+After being evaluated by the seminar faculty, the project will be the subject of a discussion with the seminar faculty and an additional faculty member during the spring semester.
+December graduates follow an accelerated pattern in the fall semester.
+(Projects deemed to be of marginal quality must be revised prior to the scheduling of the discussion.)
+Letter grades are earned for the fall seminar.
 The project will receive a grade of CR (Credit), NC (No Credit), or H (Honors) at the conclusion of the discussion.